-Deaths within 30 days are flagged Yes or No if the patient died within 30 days of admission.
-The Risk Factor variable column contains the model risk factors, which vary by measure.
-For each measure, these columns start with the mean age minus 65 risk factor.
+Continuing on with some additional information, Deaths within 30 days are flagged Yes or No based on if the patient died within 30 days of admission.
+The Risk Factor variable columns contain the model risk factors, which vary by measure.
+For each measure, these columns start with the Mean Age Minus 65 risk factor.
 The risk factors vary for each measure.
 Table 4 in the user guide provides a description for each.
 Row 8 in the HSR contains the model coefficients for each risk factor, which are estimates over data for all hospitals.
-The HOSP EFFECT represents the underlying risk of a mortality at the specific hospital, after accounting for patient risk.
-The AVG EFFECT represents the underlying risk of a mortality at the average hospital, after accounting for patient risk.
-Beginning in row 9 of the HSR under each risk factor column, the cell will contain a 1 if the patient was identified as having that risk factor and equals the years above 65 for the AGE 65 variable and a 0 if otherwise.
+The HOSP EFFECT represents the underlying risk of a mortality at the specific hospital after accounting for patient risk.
+Finally, the last column, the AVG EFFECT, represents the underlying risk of a mortality at the average hospital after accounting for patient risk.
+Beginning in Row 9 of the HSR under each risk factor column, the cell will contain a 1 if the patient was identified as having that risk factor and equals the years above 65 for the AGE 65 variable and a 0 if otherwise.
 Values will only display for each index stay that is included in the measure calculations.
-The risk factor flags will be in cells beginning in column O.
+The risk factor flags will be in cells beginning in Column O.

-Next, I'll go over the replication process.
-The replication process for the mortality measures includes the following steps: One, calculate the predicted deaths.
-Two, calculate the expected deaths.
+The replication process for the mortality includes the following steps: One, calculate predicted deaths.
+Two, calculate expected deaths.
 Three, calculate the Risk-Standardized Mortality Rate, or RSMR.
 Four, calculate the Performance Period Survival Rate, or PPSR.